mbkumar/pycdt/README.rst

 PyCDT
 =====

-Python Charge Defects Toolkit (PyCDT) is a python packaged aimed at making charged defects modeling simpler, high throughput ready, and also accessible to researchers who don't have the required background.
-At present it can do simple defect thermodynamic calculations and error corrections for periodic boundary condition density functional calculations of charged defects in semiconductors and insulators.
-It can also generate the inputs for required DFT calculations and can processes the output of the DFT calculations.
+Python Charge Defects Toolkit (PyCDT) is a python package aimed at making charged defects modeling simpler, high throughput ready, and also accessible to researchers who don't have the required background.
+PyCDT can handle thermodynamic calculations and error corrections in the context of periodic boundary condition density functional calculations of charged defects in semiconductors and insulators.
+It can also generate the inputs for required DFT calculations and can process the output of the DFT calculations.
 The code is modular and any DFT code can be integrated into PyCDT for defect calculations.